-- (32) a.
+- (35) a.
 Se veían los trenes que llegaban a cocheras SE saw.pl the trains that arrived to sheds 'The trains could be seen arriving to sheds' - b.
 Se fotografiaron los pájaros que pasaban hacia el norte SE took.pictures.of.pl the birds that passed.3pl toward the North 'Pictures of the birds were taken heading towards the North'

-The contrast between (30b-c) and (32) indicates that the agreeing NP in (32), los trenes, cannot be the subject -because if it were the pseudo-relative reading would not be available.
+The contrast between (33b-c) and (35) indicates that the agreeing NP in (35a-b), los trenes ('the trains') and los pájaros ('the birds) respectively, cannot be the subject - because if it were the pseudo-relative reading would not be available.
 In other words, contrary to what agreement facts might suggest, the complement of the verb is not in subject, but in object position.
 Again, this is what we expect if SE is the actual subject.